AI MedTech Match Grand Challenge

 Project Completion

-• After a project is completed, it is expected that it will be ready to apply for an external grant.
+• After a project is completed, it is expected that teams will be ready to apply for an external grant